 At this time, we do not suggest restricting donations to our Recommended Charities (though if strongly desired by a donor, a few relatively stand-alone and scalable interventions exist where a restricted donation could work easily, such as sponsoring online pay-per-click advertisements).
 We have chosen our current recommendations because they effectively use their funding to drive results for animals; therefore, we feel they are in the best position to determine the distribution of donor funds.
-Furthermore, while we continue researching and measuring interventions, at this time we don’t have absolute evidence of any single specific intervention being so superior as to warrant the extreme measure of a restricted donation.
+Furthermore, at this time, we don’t have absolute evidence of any single specific intervention being so superior as to warrant the extreme measure of a restricted donation.

 In very specific situations where a large group has a smaller division that we endorse funding, we may recommend restricting donations to that specific division if we can confirm that the money will not be fungible.

 We don’t take the prospect of matching donation campaigns lightly.
 As others have noted, matching donation drives are often used by organizations that would have received the money anyway, thus compromising the authenticity of a matching situation.
 If a donor offers a large gift, these organizations might request to use the large gift as part of a matching campaign so as to generate additional income.
 This situation can be morally suspect, as the organization would have received the money anyway, and we don’t endorse matching campaigns that are created in that manner.

 Yes.
 ACE is a registered 501(c)(3) charity, and all donations in the United States are tax-deductible.
 Additionally, non-U.S. donors can qualify for tax deductions to ACE and our recommended charities by donating through the organizations listed on our Tax Deductibility By Country page.